Fun skiing and recommended ski resorts by area ｜ CENTRAL HOKKAIDO

 Area mountain features

 The Central Hokkaido area, which includes Mt.
 Asahidake (2,291m), the highest peak in Hokkaido, Mt.
 Kurodake, Mt.
 Furano, Mt.
 Tokachi, and Mt.
-Sahoro, is a mountain area designated as Daisetsuzan National Park.
+Sahoro, is a mountainous area located in the Daisetsuzan National Park.

 There are relatively few steep sharp edges and many mountains and slopes are suitable for skiing.